The Agile Modeling (AM) Method

 Initial Envisioning Within The Agile Lifecycle

 Figure 1.
-An Agile Project Lifecycle.
+An Agile Project Lifecycle (click to enlarge).

 The agile project lifecycle includes explicit envisioning activities